 Promoting and Supporting Breastfeeding

-Of the approximately 40,000 infants born each year in San Diego County, 89 % have the opportunity to breastfeed in the hospital, but far fewer (less than 20 percent) receive any breastmilk by six months of age.
+Of the approximately 45,000 infants born each year in San Diego County, 89 % have the opportunity to breastfeed in the hospital, but far fewer (less than 20 percent) receive any breastmilk by six months of age.
 The American Academy of Pediatrics, the American College of Obstetricians and Gynecologists, the American Dietetic Association, the U.S. Surgeon General, WHO/UNICEF, and many other organizations recognize, and are actively promoting, breastmilk as the optimum food for infants.
-In 1997 and again in 2007, the California Department of Health Services published "Breastfeeding: Investing in California's Future" to support and guide breastfeeding efforts in the state.
-A The San Diego community has also made the promotion and support of breastfeeding a priority.
+In 1997 the California Department of Health Services published “Breastfeeding: Investing in California’s Future” to support and guide breastfeeding efforts in the state.
+A 2007 updated report and recommendations from the State will be available soon.
+The San Diego community has also made the promotion and support of breastfeeding a priority.

-In response to the documented benefits of breastfeeding for the infant, the mother, the family and society as a whole, a group of concerned individuals and organizations, both private and public, formed the San Diego County Breastfeeding Coalition (SDCBC) in May 1994 as a non-profit 501(c)(3) association whose mission is to promote and support breastfeeding through education and outreach in the community.
-(Click here to view our Mission, Vision, Values, and Goals in our Strategic Plan)
+In response to the documented benefits of breastfeeding for the infant, the mother, the family and society as a whole, a group of concerned individuals and organizations, both private and public, formed the San Diego County Breastfeeding Coalition (SDCBC) as a non-profit 501(c)(3) association whose mission is to promote and support breastfeeding through education and outreach in the community.
+(Click here to view our Mission, Vision, Values, Goals in our Strategic Plan.)